 - Community property: If you purchased a car during the marriage with money from your bank account, and that money was earned during the marriage, then that car would belong to both you and your spouse.
 Community property does not extend to gifts or inheritances.

 - Separate property: This refers to any properties that you owned individually before you were married.
 As long as that asset remains separate, it would remain to be yours.
 Your individual debts, anything incurred before the marriage and with your own money, would also continue to be your debts.

 If you need assistance from a caring and capable attorney to help you during this time, we are happy to help.
-We have handled countless divorce cases in our 136 years as a family law firm, and we're prepared to provide the effective counsel you deserve.
+Our Glendale property division lawyers have handled countless divorce cases in our 136 years as a family law firm, and we're prepared to provide the effective counsel you deserve.

 Property Division in a Divorce